8th World Festival of Youth and Students

 The 8th World Festival of Youth and Students (WFYS) was held in 1962 in Helsinki, capital city of Finland.

 The World Federation of Democratic Youth organized this festival together with the International Union of Students.
 Finland was the second country, after Austria, to host the event despite being a non-aligned state.
 The festival ended up costing 247 million markka (4.9 million 2013 euros).
+It was also reported that Moscow spent $25 million on the festival.

 Over 1,000 events were planned as part of the festival, and its attendants were provided with free dining and housing in Helsinki.
 About 18,000 people from 137 countries attended.
 It was the largest event organised in Helsinki since the 1952 Summer Olympics.
 According to local newspapers, there were at least 40,000 people present at the finishing event of the festival.
 Soviet cosmonaut Yuri Gagarin notably attended the festival.

 For many young Finns, the festival was the first opportunity to meet young people from socialist countries and developing countries outside of Europe.

 The motto of the festival was For Peace and Friendship.

 Reactions to the festival

 National reception

-The festival was not particularly popular among Finland's leadership.
-President Kekkonen spent almost the entirety of the festival at his summer house in Kultaranta.
+The festival was not popular among Finland's youth or citizenry, and attempts were made to discourage organizers from holding the festival in neutral Finland.
+President Kekkonen encouraged Finnish youth to associate with people or cultural groups from other parts of the world, but had no plans to attend the festival.
 Of the Finnish political parties, only the Finnish People's Democratic League, Communist Party of Finland and the Social Democratic Union of Workers and Smallholders were enthusiastic about the festival.
-Later, however, president Kekkonen attended one of the festival events in person.
+Later, however, president Kekkonen attended one of the events in person after four days of disturbances at the opening of the festival.

 Local media was quiet about the festival with the exception of Hufvudstadsbladet, which adopted a neutral stance, and the newspapers of the FPDL, CPF and SFUWS.
 The official newspaper of the festival, Helsinki Youth News, was printed in the printshops of Demokraatti, Helsingin Sanomat and Uusi Suomi.